klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

 }
 ```

-`'setPlus'` function is most important part in Count component.
-It interacts with contract by calling contract function `plus`.
-Since this function is also contract method, it is contained in `this.counterContract.methods`.
+`setPlus` function is the most important part in Count component.
+It interacts with the contract by calling contract function `plus`.
+Since this function is also a contract method, it is contained in the `this.counterContract.methods`.
-However, unlike `count` and `lastParticipant` function reads data from klaytn blockchain, this `plus` function __writes data__ to klaytn blockchain.
+However, unlike `count` and `lastParticipant` that just reads data, `plus` function __writes data__ to the Klaytn blockchain.
-Just reading data is free, however writing data has cost for computation & storage.
-This cost is called `'gas'` and this kind of process is called `'Sending a transaction'`.
+Reading data is free, however writing data incurs cost for the use of computation and storage.
+The cost is measured by the amount of `gas` used.
-You can easily think `'transaction'` as `writing data to blockchain.` and it costs `'gas'` for computation and storing data.

-By this reason, Sending a transaction needs `from:` property to inform klaytn node who will send a transaction(who will pay for this transaction) and `gas:` property for how much cost will you endure for sending a transaction.
+By this reason, sending a transaction needs `from:` property to inform the Klaytn node who is responsible for the transaction fee. `gas:` property defines the maximum amount of gas the transaction sender is willing to pay for the transaction.

 ```js
 this.countContract.methods.plus().send({